wagiminator/MCU-Flash-Tools/pypi_packages/rvprog/README.md

-# Programming Tool for WCH RISC-V Microcontrollers using WCH-LinkE
+# Programming Tool for WCH RISC-V Microcontrollers using WCH-Link
 ## Description
-With this open-source platform-independant command-line tool, WCH RISC-V microcontrollers can be programmed using the [WCH-LinkE](http://www.wch-ic.com/products/WCH-Link.html) (pay attention to the "E" in the name) via their serial debug interface.
+With this open-source platform-independant command-line tool, WCH RISC-V microcontrollers can be programmed using the [WCH-LinkE or WCH-LinkW](http://www.wch-ic.com/products/WCH-Link.html) (pay attention to the "E" or "W" in the name) via their serial debug interface.

 The tool currently supports the following microcontrollers:
 - CH32V003, CH32V103, CH32V203, CH32V208, CH32V303, CH32V305, CH32V307,